AkselLessum/Programvareutvikling/Toolio/user/README.md

 # User

-This part of the code handles user registration and login.
+The user application handles user registration and login.

 ## Registration